digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/index.rst

 Packages
 ********

-This section details the list of released packages for each Daml SDK release.
+This section details the list of released and deprecated packages.
 It also provides status information for each package according to the `Daml Ecosystem convention <https://docs.daml.com/support/status-definitions.html>`_.